SyedArmghanAhmad/Fraud-Detection-System-Project/README.md

 - **Generative AI**: Leverages **LangChain** and **LlamaIndex** to provide human-readable explanations for fraud predictions, especially in borderline cases.
 - **Workflow Automation**: Uses **LangGraph** to orchestrate the fraud detection pipeline, ensuring seamless integration of ML and AI components.

-The system is deployed as a **Streamlit** web application with a modern, fintech-inspired UI.
+The system is deployed as a **Streamlit** web application with a modern, fintech-inspired UI and is fully **Dockerized** for easy deployment.

 ---